wookiisky/MouseGestureSpeed/README.md

 2. Build: `npm run build`
 3. Load unpacked: point to the repository root (or `dist/`)

-Recommended during development: `npm run build:watch` for incremental builds in a separate terminal.
+Recommended during development: `npm run dev` for incremental builds in a separate terminal.

 ## Default Gestures